Model guide · CR-V

 The VSA light connection

 If your CR-V shows the check engine light with the VSA light, it’s usually because the two systems share sensors.
 Fix the engine code first and the VSA light typically clears with it.
+For the CR-V-specific angles — including how VSA ties into Real Time AWD — and reset steps, see the Honda CR-V VSA light guide.

 What to do

-Read the code first, fix the actual cause, then clear it.
-A flashing light or any shaking, power loss, or overheating means stop and get it checked immediately.
+- Check steady vs flashing.
+A flashing light, shaking, power loss, or overheating means stop and get it checked or towed.